 The BC COMMunity Advocates Program (CommA) aims to help community members from small urban and rural areas in BC keep up-to-date on the latest innovations in queer men’s health and supports them in sharing what they learn in their communities.

-BC CommA participants are invited to Vancouver and attend education workshops as well as the Gay Men’s Health Summit.
+BC CommA participants are invited to Vancouver and attend education workshops as well as The Summit (formerly known as Gay men’s health summit).
 The Summit is an annual conference organized by the Community-Based Research Centre that showcases presentations, seminars, and workshops on the unique health needs of gay, bi, trans, queer self-identified men, and Two-Spirit and non-binary folks (GBT2Q).
 During their stay in Vancouver, CommA participants are also invited to a number of social lunches and dinners where they build relationships with each other, professionals in the field, and exchange knowledge and resources relating to engaging their communities in queer-health matters.